roosvangreevenbroek/roosvangreevenbroek.github.io/content/projects/correctbook/index.md

         This was one of my first design projects in which I learned the most of the basic design process, sketching and visual design.
 My colleague was very proficient in design and learned me a lot, while I - with little design experience and a psychological background - learned her a lot about analysing problems thoroughly and asking the right questions during interviews and usertesting.
       </li>
       <li>
-        A design tool that lowers the threshold to order customized Correctbooks and makes the whole customer journey more fun and fast!
+        A design tool that lowers the threshold to order customised Correctbooks and makes the whole customer journey more fun and fast!
       </li>
     </ul>
   </template>